 Whether you are downsizing your home for retirement or relishing your newly found freedom as an empty nester, I will help you embrace a lifestyle where less is more.
-It may seem overwhelming at first, but I have helped many of my clients through this process.
+It may seem overwhelming at first, but I have helped many of my clients through the home downsizing process.

-To ease the stress of your downsizing experience, you may want to make use of my experience and follow the basic steps I have outlined below.
+To ease the stress of your downsizing and decluttering experience, you may want to make use of my expertise and follow the basic steps I have outlined below.

 Strategize Your Approach

 Aim to keep one-third to one-half of your belongings and dedicate 2-3 hours each day to your downsizing efforts.